 Here are some important things to remember:

-You must fill out the required information on the Claim Form which is marked by an asterisk (*).
-It is important to read the important information contained in the Before You Start Booklet before completing the Claim Form.
+The Claim Form asks you to give a lot of detailed information.
+It may take you an hour or more to complete it.
+It is important to read the information contained in the Before You Start Booklet before completing the Claim Form.

 It is important to fill in the Claim Form as best you can.
 The basic information we need from you is marked by asterisks (*).
 Missing information may cause a delay in processing your claim.

 If you do not know the answer to a question marked with an asterisk, you must record "unknown."
 If the question does not apply to your situation, you must record "not applicable" or "n/a."

 Providing complete and accurate information for all other fields ensures that your claim will be processed in a timely manner.

 The Ministry of Labour will try to contact you if certain information is missing.

 We recommend that you file your claim online at the Ministry of Labour website.

 If you file your claim online, you will immediately receive your claim number and a letter that confirms that you filed a claim.
 You will be able to print and/or save a copy of your claim and confirmation of filing a claim letter.